mgelvoleo/nginxzerotohero/02-nginx-as-web-server.md

 index index.html; → Default file to serve when a directory is requested

 location / { ... } → Handles requests for the root URL (/), serving files or returning 404 if not found

+---

+# ✅ Summary
+NGINX is highly efficient at serving static content like HTML, CSS, and JavaScript.

+The root and index directives specify where to find files and which file to serve first.

+You can use Docker volumes to serve content without modifying the host system.

+Always reload NGINX (nginx -s reload or systemctl reload nginx) after updating configuration files to apply changes.